Easyblue11/EB_Repository/README.md

-# EB_Repository
+# EB_Repository:Udp chat on any device in LAN
 Oh!!!
-My first repository.
+My first repository.A little excitement